see ALICE SUTTON

 ELIZABETH RUSSELL (October 22, 1575-July 1600)

 Elizabeth Russell was the elder daughter of Lord John Russell (d.1584) and Elizabeth Cooke (c.1528-May 1609).
 She was born within the precincts of Westminster Abbey, where the Dean, Dr. Gabriel Goodman, had given her mother permission to take refuge from an outbreak of the plague.
-Queen Elizabeth and Frances Sidney, countess of Sussex, were her godmothers with Anne Russell, countess of Warwick, serving as the queen’s proxy.
+Queen Elizabeth and Frances Sidney, countess of Sussex, were her godmothers, with Ann Russell, countess of Warwick, serving as the queen’s proxy.
 Robert Dudley, earl of Leicester, was her godfather.
 She was christened on October 27 at 10 AM in Westminster Abbey.
 The midwife, Mrs. Bradshaw, carried the infant.
 Her mother’s sisters, Mildred Cooke Cecil and Anne Cooke Bacon, bore Lady Warwick’s train.
 A “costly delicate banquet” followed.
-At nineteen, she went to court as a maid of honor.
+At nineteen, Elizabeth went to court as a maid of honor.
 She and her sister Anne sold their inheritance, Russell House in St. Martin-in-the-fields, provoking a quarrel with their mother.
 Elizabeth further irritated Lady Russell by being thrown out of the Coffer Chamber in April 1597, in company with Elizabeth Brydges, for going unchaperoned to watch the earl of Essex and other gentlemen play at ballon.
 One rumor makes Elizabeth Russell the earl’s mistress.
 She certainly had admirers, Lord Cobham and Lord Admiral Charles Howard (later earl of Nottingham) among them.
 Although the Lord Admiral was already married, Lady Russell urged her daughter to use her influence with him.
 Lady Russell wanted him to grant her the lease to Donnington.
 At one point in the 1590s, negotiations were ongoing for Elizabeth Russell’s marriage to the earl of Worcester’s heir, but that young man died and the next brother in line was betrothed to Elizabeth’s younger sister, Anne.
 Elizabeth danced at their wedding.
-Then, within a fortnight, she fell ill and died.
+Within a fortnight, she fell ill and died.
 There are various stories about her death.
 One says she died of consumption.
 Another blames her death on a prick from a needle and asserts that it was her punishment for working on a Sunday.
-However she died, she was buried in Westminster Abbey, where she is the subject of a most unusual sculpture.
-She is shown asleep sitting up, one foot resting on a skull.
+However she died, she was buried in Westminster Abbey, where she is shown asleep sitting up, one foot resting on a skull.

 see ELIZABETH COOKE; ELIZABETH LONG; ELIZABETH SHELDON